SkylineCommunications/dataminer-docs/connector-help/connector_help/Racktivity DC2.md

 ### Power / Current

-This page displays information about the **Amperage**,including the general status of the individual transducers and their totals.
+This page displays information about the **Amperage**, including the general status of the individual transducers and their totals.
 You can configure warning thresholds, activate/deactivate trap notifications and keep a quick track of min/max utilization.
 This data can be reset.

 ### Power / Power